aintjoriz/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 ## Answer the following questions in 2–3 sentences each.

 **1. Which cloud provider offers the broadest range of services?**
-    &nbsp;&nbsp;&nbsp;- I think AWS offers the broadest range of services.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- I think AWS offers the broadest range of services.
 It has many services for computing, storage, databases, networking, and other cloud needs.

 **2. Which provider best integrates with Microsoft technologies?**
-    &nbsp;&nbsp;&nbsp;- Microsoft Azure is the best choice for Microsoft technologies.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Microsoft Azure is the best choice for Microsoft technologies.
 It works well with products like Windows Server, Microsoft 365, and Active Directory.

 **3. Which provider is strongest in AI and Kubernetes?**
-    &nbsp;&nbsp;&nbsp;- I think Google Cloud is strong in AI and Kubernetes.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- I think Google Cloud is strong in AI and Kubernetes.
 It provides AI services and Google Kubernetes Engine for Kubernetes applications.

 **4. Which cloud platform would you personally choose and why?**
-    &nbsp;&nbsp;&nbsp;- I would choose AWS because it has many different services.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- I would choose AWS because it has many different services.
 I think it would give me more options when creating different cloud projects.

 Match the Cloud Services